 How it works

-There are three simple stages-
+There were three simple stages-

 Stage 1: Your ideas